jeanduong0929/LANG-CL-SEMANTIC-SEARCH/README.md

 - Test different semantic queries and observe the effectiveness of your implementations.

 ## Support
 - For technical issues or detailed understanding, consult the ChromaDB documentation.
+[ChromaDB](https://docs.trychroma.com/)
 - For additional guidance or inquiries, reach out to the lab coordinator or use the dedicated help forum.

 ## License
-This lab activity and its materials are provided under the XYZ License.
+This lab activity and its materials are provided under the MIT License.
 They are intended for educational and training purposes.